 People Self-Interrupt More in the Morning

 In a study of adults, Laura Dabbish and her co-authors (2001) found that knowledge workers self-interrupt more in the morning than in the afternoon.
 Self-interruptions are interruptions that are not caused by external factors.
 For example, taking a break to get a cup of coffee is a self-interruption.
-Checking Facebook is a self-interruptions.
-But looking at your email inbox when a notification of a new message appears on screen is not a self-interruption because it’s incited by the notification.
+Checking Facebook is a self-interruption.
+But looking at your email inbox when a notification of a new message appears on screen is not a self-interruption because it’s incited by the notification, which is external.

 This evidence that we self-interrupt more in the morning and less in the afternoon shakes the notion that mornings are a time for greater productivity.

 Dabbish et al. have a hunch that a major reason people self-interrupt is because they remember something they need to do.
 So maybe the brain is firing so rapidly and thinking about so many things at once in the morning that people tend to have a hard time not letting it interrupt their work.